nomilous/knax/.metadata/.metadata/README.md

-                        Quantum entanglement is the firs† discovered reactive manifestation suggestive of an intrinsic overlap be†- ween the accumulated dimensions of spacetime with th- eir consequence:
+                        Quantum entanglement is the firs† discovered reactive manifestation suggestive of an intrinsic overlap be†- ween the accumulated dimensions of spacetime and the- ir consequence:

                                            the Dimensions of Probability